Arapuni Power Station

 Arapuni Power Station is a hydroelectric power station on the Waikato River, in the North Island of New Zealand.
 It is owned and operated by Mercury Energy, and is the seventh and penultimate hydroelectric power station on the Waikato River.
 It is also the oldest currently generating, the first government-built, and the largest capacity single hydroelectric power station on the Waikato River.
 The two power houses that make up the Maraetai Power Station have a larger combined capacity however.

 Arapuni, due to its proximity to Hamilton, plays an important part in voltage support and frequency keeping in the city and the wider Waikato region.
-Even though it is 80 years old, continuous improvement and refurbishment of the station's generation equipment ensures Arapuni remains efficient.
+Continuous improvement and refurbishment of the station's generation equipment ensures Arapuni remains efficient.

 The powerhouse and dam at Arapuni are under protection of the Historic Places Trust, becoming Category I Historic Places in November 1987 and August 1991 respectively.
 It is one of the few generating power stations in New Zealand to be listed on the register.